Family MURAENIDAE Rafinesque 1815 (Moray Eels)

 Subfamily UROPTERYGIINAE Fowler 1925

-Anarchias Jordan & Starks 1906 án (Gr. privative, ἄν), i.e., without; archós (Gr. ἀρχός), referring to apparent lack of anal fin (anal fin is restricted to tip of tail)
+Anarchias Jordan & Starks 1906 án (Gr. privative, ἄν), i.e., without; archós (Gr. ἀρχός), anus, referring to apparent lack of anal fin (anal fin is restricted to tip of tail)

 Anarchias allardicei Jordan & Starks 1906 in honor of Scottish mathematician Robert Edgar Allardice (1862–1928), Jordan’s colleague at Stanford University, who helped collect holotype